owenCocjin/ProgMenu/README.md

 - An *arg* is pretty much anything else: `$ cmd -s <arg> <lonelyArg>`
 - **NOTE**: Multiple flags passed via one tick will be treated as 2 separate flags, with the last flag getting any assigns (ex. `-fh 'Hello'` is the same as `-f -h 'Hello'`)

-> You can create MenuEntry objects which can be used to run a function when the script starts:

 Main usage
 ==========

-- In the main file:
+In the main file:
 ```
-from progMenu import menu
+from progMenu import menu, vprint
 from menuEntries import *
-PARSER=menu.parse(True)  #True means run the functions instead of just returning if the entry was called
+PARSER=menu.parse(True)  #True means run the functions instead of just returning if the entry was called.
+vprint.setVerbose(menu.findFlag(['v', "verbose"]))  #Sets verbose printing with 'v' and "verbose" as flags.
 print(f"PARSER: {PARSER}")  #Just so you can see what PARSER is.
-It's a dictionary of the entry names and what they returned (if called in the cmd line)
+It's a dictionary of the entry names and what they returned (if called in the cmd line).
 ```

-- In another file containing the entries (in this case named `menuEntries.py`):
+In another file containing the entries (in this case named `menuEntries.py`):
 ```
 from progMenu import MenuEntry
 def aFunc():